hcoskunn/RAMSeS/README.md

 ```
 ## 📚 Citation
 ```
-If you use RAMSeS / RAMS-TSAD in your work, please cite our paper:
+If you use RAMSeS  in your work, please cite our paper:

 If you use the Mononito datasets, please also cite the original authors (see their paper: arXiv:2210.01078).
 ```